 The Passivhaus training at BE-ST was a voyage of discovery for our team.
 It sparked important conversations about how we can do things better as builders.
 It forced us to re-evaluate what we stand for, our values and what we’re committed to.
 As a team, we believe:

-In striving to consider and address these issues, our business model has evolved to include a range of customisable turnkey Passivhaus homes.
+In striving to consider and address these issues, our business model has evolved to include a range of modern, prefabricated Passivhaus homes.
 We believe the Passivhaus standard aligns firmly with our directive to change Scotland’s housing for the better.

 How did you or your organisation hope to use this knowledge from the training?

-By harnessing the power of collaboration with John Gilbert Architects, we are working on a collection of customisable turnkey Passivhaus homes, conducive to almost any site in Scotland.
+By harnessing the power of collaboration with John Gilbert Architects, we are working on a range of modern, prefabricated Passivhaus homes.
 Each home will include Passivhaus certification as standard.